jalberse/CLIP-to-onnx-converter/README.md

 To replicate CLIP.encode_image(), we can simply export the CLIP.visual VisionTransformer(nn.Module) and its forward() function will be saved to ONNX properly.
 To replicate CLIP.encode_text(), things are a bit more complex.
 The function does not just pass to a forward() call on the Transformer, but makes some additional modifications.
 These would need to be re-implemented in the target language; the various tensors involved are also saved out by this script.

+## Note on RAM

+This requires a lot of RAM - set up some swap space.
+A total of ~42GB is sufficient.
+If you get a "Killed" message, this is the likely culprit.

+## Warning in output about aten::index

+ONNX does not have the full opset of PyTorch, so it uses multiple ONNX operators.
+In this case, it would break if negative indices are used.
+But our verification shows that typical inputs give equivalent results (i.e. we're not using negative indices), so this should be OK.
+In the future, perhaps another opset release will obviate this warning.